-Only in 2009 was a complete version published (Ilyenkov 2009).
-Of which a translation is published as: (Ilyenkov, Evald V. 2014), henceforth referred to as DoI2.
+Only in 2009 was a complete version published (Ilyenkov 2009) of which a translation is published as (Ilyenkov 2014).
 Comparing both versions, we see that the shortening mainly pertains to polemics with among others, I.S.
 Narsky and D.I.
-Dubrovsky, against their mechanical positons that "the ideal is a purely individual phenomenon, realised by means of a certain type of cerebral neurodynamic process"(DoL2: 27) instead of a socio-historical understanding.
-The translator of the 2009 version explains the differences in his introduction: (Levant 2014: 3-24).
+Dubrovsky, against their mechanical positions that "the ideal is a purely individual phenomenon, realized by means of a certain type of cerebral neurodynamic process" (2014, 27) instead of a socio-historical understanding.
+The translator of the 2009 version explains the differences in his introduction (Levant 2014, 3-24).